 Building Details and Features

-Michele and Don didn’t like their new but cluttered mudroom and decided to come up with a solution to hide their litter boxes in that little space adjacent to their powder room.
-For them the measurements of the Ikea SEKTION cabinets were a perfect fit and turned their mudroom into an amazing DIY litter box enclosure room.
+Michele and Don didn’t like their new but cluttered mudroom and decided to come up with a solution to hide their cat litter boxes inside that little space adjacent to their powder room.
+For them, the measurements of the Ikea SEKTION cabinets were a perfect fit and turned their mudroom into an amazing DIY litter box enclosure room.

-There are three litter box setups for easy cleaning and access.
+There are three litter box setups on the bottom shelf of the cabinetry for easy cleaning and access.

 Here is Mollie above sitting on a box in the background overlooking the litter box enclosure setup and below lounging on a chair.
 She really reminds me of our King Harry.
 Such a beauty.

 I love the idea of being able to pull out the drawers and scooping the dirty litter right into a little covered trash can.
-These trash cans are wonderful and nicely hide the stink (click HERE).
-To me this is total luxury and spoils the cat owner tremendously.
+These trash cans are wonderful and nicely hide the stink (HERE).
+To me, this is total luxury and spoils the cat owner tremendously.
 It really would make my life so much easier and less smelly.

 Look at the little carpeted stairs going up to the entrance where my decal was placed.
-It’s perfect! (click HERE for decal)
+It’s perfect! (see decal HERE)

 And here is their beauty Bella Mae: